Best things to do in Egypt

 St Catherine monastery in Sinai, Egypt © Mildax/Shutterstock

-21. See the Giza Pyraminds and the Great Sphinx
+21. See the Giza Pyramids and the Great Sphinx

-The world’s most famous monuments have inspired scholarly and crackpot speculations for centuries.
-The Great Pyramid of Giza is one of the Seven Wonders of the World, a list of the most impressive and iconic structures and natural wonders in the world as determined by ancient Greek and Roman scholars.
+The Giza Pyramids and the Great Sphinx are some of the most famous monuments in the world.
+People have been curious about them for centuries.
+The Great Pyramid of Giza is one of the Seven Wonders of the World, a list made by ancient Greek and Roman scholars of the most impressive structures and natural wonders.

-The Great Sphinx is a large stone statue located near the pyramids.
-It is a mythical creature with the body of a lion and the head of a human, and is believed to have been carved around 2500 BC.
-The Great Sphinx is one of the largest and most well-known statues in the world, and is a symbol of ancient Egyptian culture.
+The Great Sphinx is a large stone statue near the pyramids.
+It has the body of a lion and the head of a human and was carved around 2500 BC.
+The Great Sphinx is one of the largest and most well-known statues in the world and represents ancient Egyptian culture.

-Marvel at the pyramids in Giza, explore busy Cairo, sleep on a luxurious sleeper train and explore more temples close to Luxor on this tailor-made introduction to Egypt.
+You can marvel at the pyramids in Giza, explore the busy city of Cairo, sleep on a luxurious sleeper train, and visit more temples near Luxor on this special introduction to Egypt.

 sphinx-pyramid-egypt-shutterstock_715897123